mortrpestl/calorie-camera/README.md

 My own take on estimating calories based on an object detection app based on YOLOv8.
 Some software used include Android Studio (with Kotlin), Google Colab, and Python.
 [Dataset](https://universe.roboflow.com/food-1b74y/food-recognition-challenge/dataset/2/download) obtained from Roboflow.
 More info on the bottom for helpful repositories.

+The project right now only detects the food.
+The calorie predictions will be done by cross-referencing the predicted file using a dataset and displaying it through the app's GUI.
+You may even fork this and extend that functionality if you want.

 # Documentation
 ## Example Predictions of Model